ga-wdi-pvd/rails_features_CRD/readme.md

 resources :todos, only: [:index, :show]
 ```

+Because rails developers were consistently writing out routes for the 7 RESTful routes, they decided to make a short cut for it, `resources`.
+The argument for `resources` should always be snake case and plural.

 We can inspect all of the routes in the terminal by running the command `$ rake routes`

 ![Rake Routes](images/rake_routes.png)